-Water is essential to our business, and water supply challenges can have a significant impact on how we operate.
+Water is important to our business, and water supply challenges can have a significant impact on how we operate.
 We have a responsibility to actively manage and reduce our water use wherever possible.

-2 This figure is equivalent to our water use for domestic operations, our freshwater consumption and our withdrawals from municipal sources.
+4 This figure is equivalent to our water use for domestic operations, freshwater consumption and withdrawals from municipal sources.

 TOPIC: Water Use in Stressed Areas

-- The Energy Team oversees a broad range of energy and water programs, including deregulated purchase strategies, regulated rate optimization, authorship of corporate energy and infrastructure policy directives, renewable energy purchases and development and implementation of scaled energy efficiency and energy conservation measures.
+- The Energy Team oversees a broad range of energy and water programs, including deregulated purchase strategies, regulated rate optimization, authorship of corporate energy and infrastructure policy directives, and development and implementation of scaled energy efficiency and energy conservation measures.

-All AT&T sites fed by municipal sources are metered for total volume of water withdrawal.
+The vast majority of AT&T sites are fed by municipal water sources, with fewer than 0.03% of AT&T sites drawing water from wells.
+AT&T sites fed by municipal water sources are metered for total volume of water withdrawal, while well water consumption is not tracked.
 We do not withdraw from brackish or saltwater sources.

-Through our Water Scorecards, we evaluated our top 125 water-consuming sites and other strategic locations at the facility level across the U.S. We found that cooling towers, which use evaporation to begin the mechanical cooling cycle, provide a significant opportunity for water-savings and financial return.
+Through our Water Scorecards, we evaluated our top 126 water-consuming sites in high or extremely high water stressed areas across the U.S. Cooling towers, which use evaporation to begin the mechanical cooling cycle, are a significant opportunity for water savings and financial return.
 These pieces of equipment, which help chill large buildings, account for a considerable amount of a building’s daily water use, especially in electronics-laden buildings such as central offices and data centers.

-AT&T provides connectivity for monitoring systems to enable remote, real-time tracking and management of water use.
-We use these solutions in our own operations and work with customers to do the same.
+AT&T’s continuing efforts to reduce water consumption also include cleaning cooling towers and enhancing proactive maintenance and repairs, as well as utilizing smart irrigation systems.
+In 2021, we cleaned 8 cooling towers, which saved 4,198 gallons.
+Regular cleaning results in more efficient water use, prolongs equipment life and reduces harmful pathogens.
+We also provide connectivity for monitoring systems to enable remote, real-time tracking and management of water use.
+We use these solutions in our own operations and work with customers to enable them to do the same.

 We work with HydroPoint, a smart water management solutions provider, to remotely monitor and manage irrigation systems in real time.
-With products that retrofit existing systems, HydroPoint offers a cost-effective solution that reduces water consumption by an average of 40%.
-Since 2017, AT&T has launched 133 smart water facilities with HydroPoint.
-In 2020, we saved 60.5 million gallons of water through this program.
+With products that retrofit existing systems, HydroPoint offers a cost-effective solution that reduces water consumption an average of 40%.
+In 2017, AT&T installed HydroPoint solutions at key facilities.
+And in 2021, we saved 74 million gallons of water at 133 locations through this program.

-In 2020, AT&T also deployed an Energy & Building Management System (EBMS) to more than 165 additional sites, bringing the total to nearly 985 facilities.
-Leveraging Internet of Things (IoT) and Big Data principles, our EBMS is designed to help property management personnel ensure that facility equipment is operating optimally.
-This effort helps minimize mechanical cooling needs and reduces water consumption.
-In 2021, AT&T plans to deploy the EBMS to more than 120 additional sites.
+In 2021, AT&T deployed an Energy & Building Management System (EBMS) to support energy and water efficiency at 53 additional facilities for a total of 1,030 sites deployed.
+Leveraging Internet of Things (IoT) and Big Data principles, our EBMS is designed to help property management personnel ensure facility equipment is operating optimally.
+This initiative minimizes mechanical cooling needs and reduces water consumption.

 Any water-related risk that impacts our suppliers’ operations has the potential to affect our future business operations.
-We use the third-party TIA Sustainability Assessor tool to help suppliers launch and expand programs for efficient use of resources, including water.
+We use the third-party Telecommunications Industry Association (TIA) Sustainability Assessor tool to help suppliers launch and expand programs to efficiently use water and other resources.
 For more information on all our efforts with suppliers, please see our Responsible Supply Chain issue brief.